Testing connection with a wearable

 7. After dismissing the alarm in the morning you will see your sleep phases, deep sleep % and more..

-1. Make sure you have Sleep as Android Gear Addon installed on your phone
+1. Make sure you have Sleep as Android Gear Addon installed on your phone and updated to the latest version.

 To make any audible artifacts less likely:

-1. Go to Settings → Sleep tracking → Test sensor.
+1. Go to Settings → Sleep tracking → Test Sensor.

 Note If the volume needs to be adjusted, always confirm that sonar is still working - ideally after you change settings, try to sit calm in font of the test for few seconds and than move slightly - do you see a spike?